strontic/strontic.github.io/xcyclopedia/library/find.exe-540B3369F4B4E4D4C27DAAA8331D0466.md

 ## Possible Misuse

 *The following table contains possible examples of `find.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `find.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --